Fort Worth Drug Lawyer

 The drug laws in Texas can be found in Chapter 481 of the Texas Penal Code, also known as the Texas Controlled Substances Act.
 These laws divide different types of drugs into Penalty Groups based on chemical characteristics, danger, and potential for use.

 The types of drugs in Penalty Group 1 include opiates, cocaine, methamphetamine, and PCP.
 Penalty Group 2 consists of hallucinogenic substances.
-Penalty Group 3 includes simulants such as Ritalin, depressants such as Xanax, peyote, and compounds that include codeine, morphine, and barbiturates.
+Penalty Group 3 includes stimulants such as Ritalin, depressants such as Xanax, peyote, and compounds that include codeine, morphine, and barbiturates.
 Penalty Group 4, according to Texas Penal Code §481.105, includes compounds containing buprenorphine, butorphanol, or pyrovalerone.

 Potential Penalties for Fort Worth Drug Charges

 Depending on what type of action a drug charge is specifically levied for, the potential penalties can vary greatly.
-For example, manufacture of a Penalty Group 1 substance can result in incarceration of anywhere from 180 days to 99 years and a fine of anywhere between $10,000 and $250,000, depending on the quantity of drugs involved.
+For example, the manufacture of a Penalty Group 1 substance can result in incarceration of anywhere from 180 days to 99 years and a fine of anywhere between $10,000 and $250,000, depending on the number of drugs involved.
 Potential penalties for possession, as opposed to manufacturing or delivery of drugs, tend to be somewhat lighter.

 There are many variables present in Fort Worth drug laws, so it is important to fully understand drug charges in order to fully develop a successful defense.

-Get Assistance from a Fort Worth Drug Attorney
+Get Assistance From A Fort Worth Drug Attorney

 Every person accused of a crime is innocent until proven guilty.
 The state prosecution bears the burden of proving that a crime has occurred, but the accused individual does not have to likewise prove their own innocence.
 In other words, the prosecutor must prove every element of a crime to secure a conviction.